 Zimbabwe's ruling party and opposition took an important first step Monday toward agreeing a power-sharing formula to end months of turmoil following March elections in which political violence claimed the lives of more than 100 people, mainly opposition members.

-the ruling ZANU-PF party with Morgan Tsvangirai and Arthur Mutambara, heads of the opposition Movement for Democratic Change signed a memorandum of understanding setting the stage for wider talks on sharing
+In the presence of regional mediator and South African President Thabo Mbeki, President Robert Mugabe as head of the ruling ZANU-PF party with Morgan Tsvangirai and Arthur Mutambara, heads of the opposition Movement for Democratic Change signed a memorandum of understanding setting the stage for wider talks on sharing political power.

 Mr. Mbeki said in his remarks before the signing

 that the memorandum “commits the negotiating parties to an intense program of